How Much Does it Cost to Own a Motor Scooter (Moped)?

 What Costs are Involved with a Moped?

-I’m sure insurance laws vary by state, but here in Michigan, you don’t need insurance to operate one of these things.
+I’m sure insurance laws vary by state, but here in Michigan, you don’t need insurance to operate a motor scooter.
 Of course, if you get in an accident, there probably won’t be much left of you to pay for any damage or lawsuits.
 Additionally, scooter registration is cheap.
 Just $5 per year (versus $120 for a motor vehicle) in Michigan.
 Your state may vary.

 How About Scooter Gas Mileage (Fuel Efficiency)?

 Depends on the scooter’s engine size.
-But a 50cc engine will get you about 100 miles per gallon – about 4 times the average fuel efficiency of a motor vehicle (see my list of the most fuel efficient vehicles, if fuel efficiency is your thing).
+But a 50cc engine will get you about 100 miles per gallon – about 4 times the average fuel efficiency of a gas-powered motor vehicle (see my list of the most efficient vehicles or cheapest electric vehicles, if fuel efficiency is your thing).